Physical Security MindMap

 INERGEN Argonite FM-200 Aero-K

-Here are the 4 major types of gases you need to know about: INERGEN, Argonite, FM-200 and Aero-k.
+Here are the 4 major types of gasses you need to know about: INERGEN, Argonite, FM-200 and Aero-k.

-All of them are gas-based fire suppression agents.
+All of these are gas-based fire suppression agents.

 Extinguisher

 The final tool in your fire suppression arsenal is fire extinguishers.
-These red things you see all over the place.
+These red things you see all over the place hanging on the wall.

 There are five different classes of fire extinguishers: A, B, C, D and K. Each class is meant to put out a different type of fire and will use different suppression agents.